NHS funding for Microprocessor Knees

 Is the MPK funding only available to those living in England?

-Unfortunately yes.
+Yes.
 Budget may be available to those living in Scotland, Wales and Ireland however this is separate to the MPK funding and will be dealt with on a case by case basis and subject to budgetary constraints and availability.
-We would advise you to speak with your local prosthetic clinic to discuss with your prosthetist in more detail.
+We would advise you to speak with your local prosthetic clinic to discuss this with your prosthetist in more detail.